-However, there are other reasons to invest in content marketing.
+However, there are other reasons to invest in content marketing for banks.
 Here are just a few.

 Traditional marketing methods require a lot of up-front costs and have no guarantee of a good return on investment.
 Paid search and pay-per click ads don’t fare much better.
 But content marketing is very different.